 Pour the herbal bath tea into your bathwater BEFORE YOU GET IN then check the temperature to make sure the bath water is not too hot.
 Drop the herbal bag in the water, slide in and relax for 20 minutes.

 For a truly luxurious bath, add a tablespoon of aromatherapy carrier oil to extra-moisturize your skin.

-Dry off without rinsing, and lock in moisture with a good body lotion, such as this Lavender Lotion recipe.
+Dry off without rinsing, and lock in moisture with a good body lotion, such as this Peppermint Lotion recipe.

 I like Mountain Rose Herbs because they're ethical and sustainable, with lots of quality choices at good prices.
 I also like that they're a one-stop-shop for all my basic ingredients.

 After some experimentation and comparison, I switched my oils to doTerra because I found they work better.
 They cost more than some other brands, but that's because the quality is higher.
 There's no fillers or substitutes to drop the cost of making them.

 You can shop retail by clicking doTerra's Shop button at the top.
 Or click Join & Save to become a wholesale customer and get 25% discount.
 Message me if you want more details on how to maximize your savings.